Martin Thomas Manton: Resignation and conspiracy conviction

 Manton suffered severe financial reverses during the Great Depression and began to accept gifts and loans from persons having business before his court, some of which allegedly constituted outright bribes for selling his vote in pending patent litigation.
 Rumors of corruption spread and in 1939, Manton resigned under pressure of investigations by Manhattan District Attorney Thomas E. Dewey, who wrote a letter to the Chairman of the House Judiciary Committee recommending impeachment proceedings by a federal grand jury.

 Following his resignation, Manton was indicted in the United States District Court for the Southern District of New York where he once sat as a judge.
 The government was represented at trial by John T. Cahill, the United States Attorney for the Southern District of New York.
 Judge William Calvin Chesnut of the District of Maryland presided over the jury trial at which Manton called former Democratic Presidential candidates Alfred Smith and John W. Davis as character witnesses.
 Manton was convicted for conspiracy to obstruct justice.

 Manton's conviction was affirmed by a specially constituted Second Circuit panel consisting of retired Supreme Court Justice George Sutherland, Supreme Court Justice Harlan Fiske Stone, and newly appointed Second Circuit Judge Charles Edward Clark.
 Manton was sentenced to two years in Lewisburg Federal Penitentiary and served 17 months.

 Death

 Manton died on November 17, 1946, in Fayetteville, New York, where he had moved following his release from prison.

-Honor

-To this day, a park in Queens, New York bears Manton's name.